ryan-hendel-finance/esg-credit-premium/README.md

 The equity regressions control for company size, beta and sector fixed effects.
 Leverage is also included in the valuation regression.

+The two equity measures do not answer the same question, and I keep them separate for that reason.
+The three-year return tells us what has already happened: if carbon-intensive companies underperformed, the market repriced them during the window.
+The valuation multiple is closer to a forward-looking measure: it tells us what investors are willing to pay today for a given level of earnings, and therefore what risk premium they currently require.

 For bonds, I use four specifications:

 1. **Naive**: spread on carbon intensity only.
 This is mainly there as a baseline and a counterexample.